-Explore The Barbican and Play Bowls on The Hoe with Drake
+Explore The Barbican and play bowls on The Hoe with Drake.

 In maritime, island Great Britain, Plymouth’s self-assumed moniker as the “Ocean City” might seem a little presumptive.
 As Britain’s westernmost principal port, however, Plymouth lies just where the English Channel broadens into the open Atlantic, with unbroken water west to North America.
 Plymouth alone of the island’s cities faces the Atlantic Ocean.

 Plymouth isn’t the sort of place you would just set out driving to as a sole destination.
 It is just too many miles from London, and there are too many other great heritage destinations on the way.
 As a two-night stopover on a West Country itinerary, though, Plymouth makes a great visit.
-By train from London Paddington, Plymouth makes a marvelous destination with a roughly 4-hour rail journey through archetypical English countryside and along the gorgeous Devon coast.
+By train from London Paddington, Plymouth makes a marvelous destination with a roughly 4-hour rail journey through the archetypical English countryside and along the gorgeous Devon coast.

 Planning a Stay

 Location is everything for an efficient visit to Plymouth’s historic heart.
-The best situated hotels for walking the harbor, Barbican and the Hoe are the moderately-priced Holiday Inn and the Hotel Invicta, tucked just behind the Hoe.
+The best-situated hotels for walking the harbor, Barbican and the Hoe are the moderately-priced Holiday Inn and the Hotel Invicta, tucked just behind the Hoe.
 A number of B&Bs are scattered on the Barbican fringes.
 For accommodation options and advice, or to find out what’s on at the Royal Opera House or the popular Theatre Royal, check out www.visitplymouth.co.uk

 A Plymouth Primer

 The place to start in Plymouth is the inner harbor.
 Make for the Mayflower Steps.
-Here is the spot where in 1620 the famous Pilgrim community boarded the Mayflower for their journey to the New World.
+Here is the spot wherein 1620 the famous Pilgrim community boarded the Mayflower for their journey to the New World.
 The steps are marked with a memorial arch, and the American flag flies beside the Union Jack.
 Right across the street is Plymouth’s resourceful Tourist Centre.
-Pick up maps, events, guides and accommodation here.
+Pick up maps, events, guides, and accommodation here.

 Just across the footbridge over the entrance to Sutton Harbour and the marina, pay a visit to the National Marine Aquarium.
 Britain’s largest aquarium is divided into four distinct zones, expanding from Plymouth Sound to Britain’s varied coasts, the Atlantic Ocean and the “Blue Planet.”
-Through the aquarium waters swim more than 400 species of marine life.
+Through the aquarium, waters swim more than 400 species of marine life.

 The Barbican is a cobbled warren of shops, pubs and waterfront cafes.
 You might visit a chandler’s shop or the commercial fish market, or people-watch amidst the street performers on the quay.
 Pay a visit as well to the Plymouth Gin distillery or catch a boat trip around Plymouth Sound and the coast.

 The Hoe rises abruptly to the south of the harbor, capped by Smeaton’s Tower Lighthouse rising off the headland.
 Every turn of the head brings magnificent views over Plymouth Sound.
 Other highlights of the expansive common are the Royal Navy War Memorial, Plymouth’s lido and a children’s amusement park.
-Events throughout the year find stage on The Hoe, from funfairs to the British Fireworks Championship.
+Events throughout the year find a stage on The Hoe, from funfairs to the British Fireworks Championship.

 A monument to Sir Francis Drake and his defeat of the Spanish Armada recalls one of the city’s favorite legends.
-When Drake received word in 1588 that the Spanish naval fleet was approaching, he was playing bowls on The Hoe.
+When Drake received the word in 1588 that the Spanish naval fleet was approaching, he was playing bowls on The Hoe.
 The sea captain calmly finished his game while the tide turned before heading to his ship.
 The Royal Citadel on the southeast point of The Hoe remains an active military base of the Royal Marines.

 To the north in Plymouth’s nearby city center, the Drake Circus shopping mall and a large, active City Market anchor the southwest’s biggest retail destination for shoppers and browsers.
 Near Drake Circus is the Plymouth City Museum and Art Gallery.
-Another popular neighborhood is Royal William Yard, once a naval victualling depot, now a gaggle of cafes, restaurants and pubs in a setting of historic military buildings.
+Another popular neighborhood in Royal William Yard, once a naval victualling depot, now a gaggle of cafes, restaurants, and pubs in a setting of historic military buildings.

 Right in the Neighborhood